joshuaiz/template/readme.md

 ## Other stuffs
-Designed by Joshua Michaels for studio.bio: http://studio.bio/themes/template With help from Jon Iler.
+Designed by Joshua Michaels for studio.bio: http://studio.bio/themes/template

+With help from Jon Iler.

 License: WTFPL
 License URI: http://sam.zoy.org/wtfpl/

-Do whatever the fuck you want.
+Do whatever you want.
 Freedom, baby.

 #### Special Thanks to:
 Eddie Machado — all credit is due to him and the original Bones collaborators: Paul Irish, Yoast, Andrew Rogers, David Dellanave and others.